renepacchaux/huntington-bank-pavilion/README.md

 --

 I played a little too close into the idea of a laser-guided interview.
 I thought that if my questions were prepared well, my inquiry would feel like conversation.
 My chill default did kick in, at 1/4 of the way into the interview.
 But, I let a unexpected start bother me.
 I thought I would not receive what I needed as soon as the line of questioning felt foreign to me, the person asking the questions.

+##### Design at synthesis
+The users’ case for wanting to find amenities was injected and assumed early.
+I mean, they already bought tickets!
+When I volunteered as the cartographer, I departed from fleshing out the delta between a user flow where you primary buy tickets to one where you start already at the show.
+That is only  50% of the battle.

 We need a map. ‍Notice the filterable options.
 Our lovely venue has a weird seating format.